janald99/cs50/README.md

-# About this Project
+# Harvard's CS50'S Web Programming with Python and Javascript

-This project is part of [CS50's Web Programming with Python and JavaScript](https://pll.harvard.edu/course/cs50s-web-programming-python-and-javascript/) course, consisting of six subprojects:
+This project is part of [CS50's Web Programming with Python and JavaScript](https://pll.harvard.edu/course/cs50s-web-programming-python-and-javascript/) course, consisting of 6 subprojects:

 - **Search**: A front-end application for Google Search, Google Image Search, and Google Advanced Search.
 - **Wiki**: An online encyclopedia similar to Wikipedia.